mlmaster1995/Flume_Kafka_StructureStream_ELT_Updated/README.md

 ### About The Project
-This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT) conducted in 2020, but this work is with the latest stable version of spark and kafka.
+This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT) conducted in 2020, but this work is developed with the latest stable version of spark and kafka.
 The whole project is tested in the centOS7 VM configured with all required technology.
 The whole project is developed as Object Oriented Project containing two real-time stream data sources and seven different sinks.
 User could overwrite the user-define-function to reuse any ETL pipeline to acquire the real-time data.